kubedos/kubedos/README.md

 - server state drifts over time
 - recovery becomes archaeology
-- image pipelines rot
+- image pipelines rot, disapear or change
 - vendor services disappear
-- some AWS split brain tripps over a cable
+- AWS split brain tripps over a cable
 - restore/backup operations are slow and unreliable
 - "repair it live" becomes the default emergency behavior

-kubedos exists to make **full infrastructure replacement routine & boaring**.
+kubedos exists to make **full infrastructure replacement & deployment routine & boaring**.
+It's designed to rebuild/deploy the **entire** host in a single deployemnt action.

 Instead of:
-> “trying to revive the broken pets”

-simply either:
-“rebuild directly to the the new "target"
-"upload images to another provider, boot and go!"
-"burn to USB and plug it into anything"
+> “pushing configuration to a public useland”
+> "you can "pull" the world from 0 second (the second it passes validation) thus it does not require any "hostname" "ip" "dns" becasue it has a literal "kernel -> kernel" layer 3 network. drastically redusing public exposure and perfect for "darksites"

 ---